Difference Between Sociology and Anthropology

-Sociology studies society's structure, development, interaction, and functioning.
+Sociology studies society's structure, development, interaction, and function.

-Anthropology studies human beings' evolution, culture, environmental, and biological characteristics.
+Anthropology studies human evolution, culture, and environmental and biological characteristics.

-Sociology focuses on social problems related to gender, race, ethnicity, and behavioral patterns of families, communities, and institutions.
+Sociology focuses on social problems related to gender, race, ethnicity, and behavioural patterns of families, communities, and institutions.

 Anthropology focuses on the evolution of mankind, its culture, and communication.

-Anthropology studies individual behavior and culture at a micro-level and takes it as an example of the larger culture.
+Anthropology studies individual behaviour and culture at a micro-level and takes it as an example of the larger culture.